ntguojiarui/Introduction-to-Seismology/README.md

-<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>
 # Introduction-to-Seismology
 Review materials for Introduction to Seismology

-Copyright Guo Jiarui, Peking University, all right reserved
+Copyright Guo Jiarui, Peking University, all rights reserved

 ## What is it about
 This project can be review materials for students who are to take the final exam of the course Introduction to Seismology.
 It can also served as a project for those who want to get more knowledge in this field.